MohamedMarawany/BookBazaar-Library-Management-and-Review-System/README.md

 ## Task 2:

 Design the Relational Database Schema
-Description:
+**Description:**
-You will design the database schema for your relational database.
-This includes deciding on table structures and relationships."
+- You will design the database schema for your relational database.
-"Requirements:
+- This includes deciding on table structures and relationships.
+### Requirements:
 1. Identify the entities you need (e.g., Users, Authors, Books).
 2. Determine the fields for each table (e.g., username, email for Users; name, country for Authors; title, author_id, genre, published_year for Books).
 3. Define primary keys and any foreign keys (e.g., Books.author_id references Authors.id).